Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

-Following similar steps described in section (\ref{subsec:hlm_memo_dot_minispike}A), we can write the time derivative of the leading-order nonlinear memory modes ${h_{lm}}^{\textup{(mem)(1)}}$ as a function $K_{2m}$ (owing to the complicated expression) depending on $e$, $p$, $f$ and $\omega$:
+\end{widetext} Following similar steps described in section (\ref{sec3.3}), we can write the time derivative of the leading-order nonlinear memory modes ${h_{lm}}^{\textup{(mem)(1)}}$ as a function $K_{2m}$ (owing to the complicated expression) depending on $e$, $p$, $f$ and $\omega$ \cite{Favata:2011qif}: \begin{widetext}